-- Federated Learning.
-The core idea of federated learning is very similar to distributed learning, because we’re not trying to train our model with all of our data at once, but instead are training it on subsets of it.
+Federated Learning[ii]: The core idea of federated learning is very similar to distributed learning, because we’re not trying to train our model with all of the data at once, but instead are training it on subsets of it.
 This is quite a powerful method as long as we can effectively train and improve the model on separate devices while holding different subsets of data and gradually improve it.

 We would love to hear your thoughts on this series.
 Please feel free to respond here with comments/questions/other feedback.